Our Services - Incontinence

 Types of Incontinence

-• Stress incontinence: leakage during coughing, sneezing, laughing, jumping, lifting
+· Stress incontinence: leaking during increased intra-abdominal activities e.g. coughing, laughing, sneezing, jumping, lifting.

 Incontinence Assessments